 (b) The licensing agency shall make or cause to be made any inspections and investigations that it deems necessary by duly authorized agents of the director at any time and frequency determined by the licensing agency.
-The licensing agency shall establish regulations to determine the frequency of inspections that shall include, but not limited to, the residence's past compliance with regulations, complaint investigations, quality of care issues and license type.
+The licensing agency shall establish regulations to determine the frequency of inspections that shall include, but not be limited to, the residence's past compliance with regulations, complaint investigations, quality of care issues and license type.
 However, the licensing agency shall, on a biennial basis, conduct an unannounced, on-site inspection of all licensed assisted-living residences.
 The licensing agency shall, on an annual basis, cause no less than ten percent (10%) of all assisted-living inspections to be conducted, in whole or in part, on nights and/or weekends.

 (c) Upon request of the licensing agency, health agencies and professionals may share resident health status information with the department of health for the purpose of determining each resident's capability of self preservation.

-(d) Each assisted living residence licensed under this chapter shall have a plan for preventing the hazards of resident wandering from the facility.
+(d) Each assisted-living residence licensed under this chapter shall have a plan for preventing the hazards of residents wandering from the facility.
 This plan shall be submitted to the licensing agency in a format determined by the director.

 (P.L.
 1981, ch.
 212, § 2; P.L.
 1981, ch.
 226, § 2; P.L.
 1991, ch.
 240, § 2; P.L 1992, ch.
 411, § 1; P.L.
 2002, ch.
 157, § 1; P.L.
 2002, ch.
 158, § 1; P.L.
 2004, ch.
 387, § 2; P.L.
 2006, ch.
 541, § 1; P.L.
 2006, ch.
 550, § 1; P.L.
 2017, ch.
 203, § 2; P.L.
 2017, ch.
 267, § 2.)